bdamon/MuscleDTI_Toolbox/Help/Help for define_roi.md

 roi_mesh=define_roi(anat_image, mask, defroi_options, plot_options);

 ## 3. Input Arguments
-anat_image: The imaging data.
+<i>anat_image: The imaging data.
 If input as a structure, then the imaging data are assumed to exist in a field called anat_image.Data.
 If specified as a matrix, the data are used directly.

-mask: The mask, as defined by the function define_mask or other method.
+<i>mask</i>: The mask, as defined by the function define_mask or other method.

-defroi_options: A structure containing the following fields:
+<i>defroi_options</i>: A structure containing the following fields:

-  .slices: A two-element vector containing the first and last slices that the user wishes to digitize.
+  <i>.slices</i>: A two-element vector containing the first and last slices that the user wishes to digitize.

-  .dti_size: The size of the DTI image dataset (rows x columns x slices), input as a three element vector.
+  <i>.dti_size</i>: The size of the DTI image dataset (rows x columns x slices), input as a three element vector.

-  .mesh_size: A two-element vector containing the numbers of rows (n_row) and columns (n_col) desired in the output mesh.
+  <i>.mesh_size</i>: A two-element vector containing the numbers of rows (n_row) and columns (n_col) desired in the output mesh.

-  .method: a string variable set either to 'manual' or 'auto'.
+  <i>.method</i>: a string variable set either to 'manual' or 'auto'.
 The manual and automatic options are described above.

-plot_options: Optional.
+<i>plot_options</i>: Optional.
 If specified, this calls the fiber_visualizer function to plot the mask and roi mesh.

 ## 4. Output Arguments
-roi_mesh: a 3D matrix containing the reconstructed mesh with size rows x columns x 6.
+<i>roi_mesh</i>: a 3D matrix containing the reconstructed mesh with size rows x columns x 6.
 In the 3rd dimension, levels 1-3 hold the row-column-slice data and levels 4-6 hold the normal vector to the roi surface at the point {row column slice}.

 ## 5. Acknowledgements